NisargBhavsar25/RBF-CNN/README.md

 <div id="rbf"></div>

-## What is a RBF?
+## What is an RBF?

-RBFs are matheatically defined as a global approximation method of a mapping $F$ from a $d$ dimensional feature space to a $K$ dimensional label space $(F:~IR^d\rightarrow IR^K)$<sup>[[1]](#references)</sup>.
-Or simply put, it is an unsupervised machine learning tool used to categorise multi dimensional data into different classes.
+RBFs are mathematically defined as a global approximation method of a mapping $F$ from a $d$ dimensional feature space to a $K$ dimensional label space $(F:~IR^d\rightarrow IR^K)$<sup>[[1]](#references)</sup>.
+In simpler words, it is an unsupervised machine learning tool that categorizes multi-dimensional data into different classes.

-The RBF architecture consists of an input layer, a hidden layer conatining cluster centers $(c_j)$ and an output layer.
-The cluster centers are seperately learned, generally by using the KNN algorithm.
+The RBF architecture consists of an input layer, a hidden layer containing cluster centers $(c_j)$, and an output layer.
+The cluster centers are separately learned, generally by using the KNN algorithm.

 <div style="text-align: center"><img src="rbf.png" alt="rbf" width=45% align></div>

-During the evaluation, or also known as inference, distance is calculated between the input and the cluster centers and an activation function is applied on the obtained distance.
+During the evaluation, also known as inference, distance is calculated between the input and the cluster centers, and an activation function is applied to the obtained distance.
 Mathematically:

 $$
 \begin{align}